 Do it in moderation.

 You may feel like you are letting off steam, but if you complain constantly and never quite get it out of your system, you may be dragging yourself down without realizing it.
 Avoid this by setting limits on when you have emotionally draining conversations, and how long you let them go on.
-As with drinking, if you start complaining right after work and keep going until bedtime, or if it’s the first thing you do when you wake up, it’s time to admit you have a problem.
+As with drinking, if you start complaining right after work and keep going until bedtime, or if you think you can’t fall asleep without it, or if it’s the first thing you do when you wake up, it might be time to ask yourself some hard questions.